-Yes, you can transfer the funds in this plan to another registered pension scheme, or to a qualifying recognised overseas pension scheme at any time before you start taking pension benefits.
-There's no charge under your plan for doing this.
+Yes, you can transfer this plan to another registered pension scheme, or to a qualifying recognised overseas pension scheme at any time before you start taking pension benefits.
+There is no charge under your plan for doing this.

 Your illustration will give examples of how much you could transfer to another plan, depending on when you transfer.